 In a statement in November 2023, Datuk Seri Anwar Ibrahim stated that Malaysia has secured further investment commitments worth more than USD70 billion from Singapore, USA, Japan, South Korea, China, UAE, and Saudi Arabia.

-The continued inflow of FDI will continue to improve the reputation and visibility of Malaysia as an enticing investment ground attracting more money into the economy resulting in a continuous cycle of development, innovation, and increased productivity.
+The continued inflow of FDI will improve the reputation and visibility of Malaysia as an enticing investment ground attracting more money into the economy resulting in a steady cycle of development, innovation, and increased productivity.
 The signs are encouraging, and the potential for international investors is enormous.